revanth83/revanth83.github.io/_posts/2026-04-12-Bayesian_campaign_decisioning_hillstrom_data.md

 Its purpose is show how to:

-- apply Bayesian ideas from Chapters 1–4 in practice
+- apply Bayesian ideas from Chapters 1–4 of Oswaldo Martin in practice
 - validate the model instead of blindly trusting it
 - interpret results correctly
 - translate model output into decisioning